emkor/recogn-img/README.md

 # recogn-img
-Library for simple object recognition on images using YOLO model
+Library for simple object recognition on images using YOLO model.

+Inspired by [machinelearningmastery.com](https://machinelearningmastery.com/how-to-perform-object-detection-with-yolov3-in-keras/) article by Jason Brownlee.

 ## usage
 - as a library: